| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 research undertakings where we have shared technologies and knowledge across nations?
 Finally, on a

 personal note, I will offer some reflections on my more than 40 years of IMTA association.
+First awareness I started working for the Bureau of Naval Personnel in August 1963, after four years at

 the Army Research Institute as a bench researcher.
 In November 1963, Charles Macaluso and Casimer